 What Is Integrated Business Planning?

-On paper, IBP is a process for aligning a company’s business goals with its finance, supply chain, product development, marketing and other operational functions.
+IBP is a process for aligning a company’s business goals with its finance, supply chain, product development, marketing, and other operational functions.
 Think parts suppliers that work with automakers and need to constantly retool to accommodate design changes, or food producers operating on razor-thin margins that must manage both uncertain supply chains and fickle customer tastes.

 Key Takeaways

-• Successful IBP delivers closer collaboration and more trust among departments, leading to improved decision-making.
+• Successful IBP delivers closer collaboration, shared data, and greater trust among departments, leading to improved decision-making.

-• IBP may require significant cultural change and cannot be successful without unwavering commitment from the executive team.
+• IBP may require significant cultural change and is unlikely to be successful without clear commitment from the executive team.

 Integrated Business Planning Explained